IDEO-coLAB/smirk/README.md

-# smirk ツ
+# Grin Wallet ツ
-> A user-friendly Grin wallet
+> A user-friendly Grin client

-#### Important: smirk is dependent on Grin and is not yet ready for production (though it is close!).
+#### Important: this wallet is dependent on Grin and is not yet ready for production (though it is close!).
 This warning will be removed when the production app is bundled and shipped.

 ----